Guide to Leveraging Demand Planning and Forecasting Systems:

 3. Improve Production Efficiency

-Demand planning and forecasting give the production arm of your supply chain a schedule which allows the production team to work more effectively.
+Demand planning and forecasting systems help the production arm of your supply chain develop a schedule that allows the production team to work more effectively.

 When your supply chain knows what demand to expect, it allows for production planning and finishing around that demand.
 This way, your production bottlenecks are greatly minimized.
 It will also optimize the process and reduce lead times.